 This depends on what kind of abortion you’re having.
-If you’re having a medical abortion (by medication), you’ll need an appointment for an ultrasound, to do bloodwork, and to have a short medical exam (sometimes all three of these can be done at once, sometimes they need to be done separately).
+If you’re having a medical abortion you’ll need an appointment for an ultrasound, to do bloodwork, and to have a short medical exam.
+Sometimes all three of these can be done at once, and sometimes they need to be done at separate appointments.
 If you’re having a surgical abortion, generally the appointment process takes approximately 2-3 hours, with the actual abortion procedure taking approximately 5 minutes.
 Depending on where it takes place, it may be necessary to go in for an additional appointment the day before your surgical abortion.

 What should I bring to my appointment?

 You should bring photo identification, your provincial health card, and any supplementary insurance cards you may have, such as Ontario Works, O.D.S.P., Native Status, or any private insurance plans.
-Some clinics may ask that you bring a long nightshirt or gown, this can be confirmed when booking your appointment.
+Some clinics may ask that you bring a long nightshirt or gown.

 Can I bring someone with me?